1487quantum/fyp-autonomous-bot/README.md

-# fyp-autonomous-bot
+# jaguar-bot
-This repository contains the codes & drivers used for the autonomous mobile robot project to perform autonomous navigation.
+This repository contains the codes & drivers used for the autonomous mobile robot project (FYP) to perform autonomous navigation.
 The robot uses ROS Indigo, running on 64 bit Ubuntu 14.04.

 ##Dependancies
 We will also be installing the following ROS Packages system wide: [<i>$ sudo apt-get install .. </i>]